Classical acting

 Enrol onto DS002 Acting; improvers summer school or DRA030 Acting Shakespeare in the autumn term.

 Laura is an experienced theatre director, teacher and writer and has taught at City Lit since 2011.
 Laura has worked at a wide range of venues including the National Theatre, the Open Air Theatre Regent’s Park, Birmingham Rep, the Cambridge Arts Theatre, and Southwark Playhouse.
 She loves all types of plays, from new writing and devised theatre to Shakespeare and works in translation, and enjoys bringing scenes and characters to life with students in her classes.
 Laura studied English Literature as an undergraduate at Oxford University and went on to take an MA in Text and Performance Studies at King’s College London and the Royal Academy of Dramatic Art.
-She splits her time between teaching, writing, environmental work and directing theatre productions.
+She now splits her time between teaching and writing novels for young adults.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.